Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 This will launch a new page that will redirect you to a launch page from Dataiku.
-Here, you will have two options:
-1) Login with an existing Dataiku username

-2) Sign up for a new Dataiku account

-We assume that you’re new to ```Dataiku```, so ensure the “Sign Up” box is selected, and sign up with either GitHub, Google or your email address and your new password.
+For the lab ae assume that you’re new to ```Dataiku```, so ensure the “Sign Up” box is selected, and sign up using the email address **(Note: This should be the same email address that you used to set up your Snowflake account)** and a new password of your choosing.

-Click sign up. <<NOTE: ADD INSTRUCTION FOR EXISTING IN ADDITION>>

 ![31](assets/dk-2_signin.jpg)